The Supersonic Project: The eccentricity and rotational support of SIGOs and DM GHOSts: Introduction

 This \lcdm picture of structure formation is very successful on large scales \citep[e.g.,][]{Springel+05,Vogelsberger+14a,Vogelsberger+14b,Vogelsberger+20,Schaye+15}.
 Uncertainties and tensions remain, however, especially on the scales of faint dwarf galaxies \citep[e.g,][]{BullockBK+17,Simon+19,Perivo+22}.
 From uncertainties such as the core-cusp challenge \citep[e.g.,][]{Flores+94,Moore+94} to serious tensions such as the observed diversity of rotation curves compared to simulations \citep[e.g.,][]{Oman+15,Oman+19}, challenges to \lcdm at low masses include not only tensions with observations \citep[e.g.,][]{Webb+22} but also discrepancies between different state-of-the-art cosmological simulations \citep[see][for a review]{Sales+22}.
 The ultra-faint dwarf regime is thus expected to be one of the most sensitive probes of models and simulations of structure formation that succeed at the scales of Milky Way-like galaxies and larger mass dwarf galaxies.
 A precise description of the morphologies, dynamical histories, and star-formation histories of ultra-faint galaxies under \lcdm (and other models) will be central to resolving these tensions.

 In an effort to refine the physical understanding of \lcdmc \citet{Tes+10a} pointed out that previous work neglected the highly supersonic relative velocity ($v_{\rm bc}$) between DM and baryonic overdensities stemming from their five orders of magnitude difference in density.
 At Recombination, the root-mean-square (rms) value of the relative velocity ($\sigma_{vbc}$) was 30 km s$^{-1}$, five times the speed of sound of the baryons at the time.
 This velocity has important consequences for structure formation at small scales in the early Universe.
-It is coherent over a few Mpc \citep{Tes+10a}, and on those scales it can be modeled as a stream velocity of a single value.
+It is coherent over a few Mpc \citep{Tes+10a}, and on those scales it can be modeled as a stream velocity of a single value. {Recently, \citet{Uysal+22} provided an observational estimate of the local value of $v_{\rm bc}=1.75^{+0.13}_{-0.28}\sigma_{\rm vbc} $, suggesting that this effect was present during the formation of the Milky Way.}